Modern Slavery Act 2015

-- Transparent and fair behaviour, such as protecting human rights
+- Working with integrity and transparency such as protecting human rights.

 - Compliance with legislation, including fundamental rights at work - in particular freedom of association and elimination of discrimination throughout employment.

-- The Mercedes-Benz UK Companies conduct on-line and face to face training for all employees to emphasise the importance of acting with integrity and in line with their own internal Ethical Business Code.
+- We conduct on-line and face-to-face training for all employees to emphasise the importance of acting with integrity in line with ethical business practices.

-The Mercedes-Benz UK Companies regularly undertake a Human Rights Compliance Assessment to ensure that all areas of their businesses are compliant with their Ethical Business Code and international human rights standards and that all employees are treated in a fair and transparent manner.
-This includes adherence to the Working time Directive and the Minimum Wage.
+The Daimler Truck Group entities periodically undertake Human Rights Compliance Assessments to ensure that all areas of the business are compliant with the ethical practises and international human rights standards, and that all employees are treated in a fair and transparent manner.
+This includes adherence to the Working Time Directive and the Minimum Wage.